ozgend/nodemcu-pan-tilt/readme.md

-# pan/tilt with nodemcu esp12-e (esp8266)
+# pan/tilt with nodemcu esp12-e (esp8266) via websocket

-a websocket pan/tilt controller for an esp8266 with two servos
+a websocket pan/tilt controller for an esp8266 with two servos.

 can be used for simple axis control such as camera tripod mount or laser turret.